pycolibri/pycolibri/README.md

 of Colobri is to boost the research-related areas where optics and networks are required and introduce new researchers to state-of-the-art algorithms in a straightforward and friendly manner.

+## 📑 Documentation

+The documentation is available at [pycolibri.github.io/pycolibri](https://pycolibri.github.io/pycolibri/).

 ## 💿 Installation

 1. Clone the repository: